“Drop the coin in the slot…Mr. Robot delivers the correct amount of gasoline.”

 According to Zeoli, the L.P.
 Starkey Pump Company, which was later sold to Gas-O-Mat Inc. of Denver, produced two models of coin-operated pumps.

-The automatic pump was “touted as one of the first consumer friendly slot gas machines of the era,” Zeoli explains at the website Vintage Gas Pump & Oil History, adding, “The pump was so advanced, if a customer dropped a coin into an empty pump by mistake, the pump would return the coin after the first crank of the pump.”
+“The pump was so advanced, if a customer dropped a coin into an empty pump by mistake, the pump would return the coin after the first crank of the pump,” added Zeoli, a longtime collector and vintage pump expert.

 Meanwhile, gasoline filling stations with uniformed attendants continued to expand nationwide following Gulf Oil’s example in Pittsburgh (see First Gas Pump and Service Station).
-Starkey Pump Company and other examples of the gas pump slot machines survive today in museums.
+Starkey Pump Company and a few other rare gas-pump-slot-machines examples survive in museums.

 End of Gas-O-Mats

-Gasoline dispensing automation seemed like a good idea simply lacking technology to make it work.
+Gasoline dispensing automation seemed like a good idea, simply lacking the technology to make it work.
 Attempts continued as commercial names like Beacon, Gas-O-Mat, and others disappeared in a flurry of patents that could not overcome challenges of coin-operated pumps.

 __________________________